duart38/serverless-sockets/README.md

 - Loading plugs from the network!.  (currently it is possible via an import st combined with a call or instantiation)
 - Add pre-compiler to remove the initial slow call?
 - We could also compile/bundle on change, store in different directory, and then have the handler pick from the bundles (space/time tradeoff here as the FS will grow with all the self-contained JS modules in each bundled file... definitely faster tho..)
+- instead of freezing the messageEvent payload and also passing in the connected socket, modify the object's accessors to allow to reply by assigning to the messageEvent (e.g.  message.payload = {foo:"bar"} // reply back with this modified message object)

 # Deliverables
 - An executable (.exe or a unix executable) to allow "double-click-run"